 Checking Your Dog's Mouth & Gums for Disease Illness or Other Issues

 The color of your dog’s gums can be a vital sign of the status of your dog’s health.
 If you take your dog for regularly scheduled checkups you will see the Veterinarian lift your dog’s upper lip to check the gums.
-A dog’s gums should always be a light colored pink.
-If they are ever a color other than pink then a variety of medical issues could be present.
+Dog gums should always be a light colored pink.
+If they are ever a color other than pink, a variety of medical issues could be present.
 Some dogs naturally have darker, redder, or tinted colored gums, which may be considered absolutely “normal”.
 But if you find that your dog’s gums suddenly change color then there may be a cause for concern.

-If you take a look at your dog’s gums and they look blue, he or she may be experiencing a lack of oxygen, which could be due to a number of issues.
+If you examine your dog’s gums and they look blue, he or she may be experiencing a lack of oxygen, which could be due to a number of issues.
 Your dog may have an infectious disease, a tumor, toxicity, parasites, an immune disorder, an allergic reaction, heart disease, a foreign object obstructing their passage way, or may have experienced some sort of trauma to the gums.
 Whatever the cause may be for blue gums, it requires medical attention.
 The Vet should be able to pinpoint the cause if you are not already aware of a health problem your dog may have.

 March 6, 2012